Michael McDowell (racing driver): 2017

-2018
+2018: Front Row Motorsports

 On September 19, 2017, Leavine announced Kasey Kahne would be replacing McDowell in the No. 95 car for the 2018 season.
 On November 24, 2017, Front Row Motorsports announced that McDowell would drive their No. 34 car full-time in 2018, replacing Landon Cassill.
-In the first race of the season, McDowell raced up front late and finished 9th in the 2018 Daytona 500, his fifth straight top-15 finish at Daytona (and third top ten in the last four races at the track) and tied his career-best finish in the race.
-McDowell would have a strong run in the 2018 Coke Zero Sugar 400 leading 20 laps, a career-best, and would finish second in stage 2 behind Ricky Stenhouse Jr. Unfortunately with 7 laps to go McDowell would crash out of the race and finish 26th.
-McDowell would later tie his best finish in the cup series points standings of 26th after leading laps at his final race of the season in Homestead.
+In the first race of the season, McDowell raced up front late and finished ninth in the 2018 Daytona 500, his fifth straight top-fifteen finish at Daytona (and third top ten in the last four races at the track) and tied his career-best finish in the race.
+McDowell would have a strong run in the 2018 Coke Zero Sugar 400, leading twenty laps, a career-best, and would finish second in stage 2 behind Ricky Stenhouse Jr. Unfortunately, with seven laps to go, McDowell would crash out of the race and finish 26th.
+McDowell would later tie his best finish in the Cup series points standings of 26th after leading laps at his final race of the season in Homestead.

 2019

 In 2019, McDowell returned to the No. 34 car for Front Row Motorsports.
 McDowell's longtime sponsor K-Love took a year-long break from being a primary sponsor of his car.
-In the 2019 Daytona 500, the first race of the season, he qualified in 34th and finished in 5th, which would become his career-best finish in the Daytona 500 as well as his second-best finish in a Cup Series race.
+In the 2019 Daytona 500, the first race of the season, he qualified in 34th and finished in fifth, which would become his career-best finish in the Daytona 500 as well as his second-best finish in a Cup Series race.
 After the race, 2018 champion Joey Logano confronted McDowell for not helping him win the Daytona 500, in which McDowell stated, "My team doesn't pay me to push you."
 During qualifying for the 2019 TicketGuardian 500 at ISM Raceway, McDowell had an on-track incident with Daniel Suárez, which resulted in a fight on pit road.

-Two days before the 2019 Bank of America Roval 400 at Charlotte Motor Speedway, McDowell was rushed to the hospital after complaining of abdominal failure.
+Two days before the 2019 Bank of America Roval 400 at Charlotte Motor Speedway, McDowell was rushed to the hospital after complaining of abdominal pain.
 He was cleared to race after passing kidney stones during the examination.
-McDowell would go on to run up front in the 1000bulbs.com 500 at Talladega Superspeedway, and even had a chance to win the race being in third place on the final lap of the race, and would finish 5th, capturing his second top 5 of 2019, the first time he would have multiple top 5s in a single cup series season in his career.
+McDowell would go on to run up front in the 1000bulbs.com 500 at Talladega Superspeedway, and even had a chance to win the race being in third place on the final lap of the race, and would finish fifth, capturing his second top-five of 2019, the first time he would have multiple top-fives in a single cup series season in his career.